arpitbbhayani/articles/blogs/fsm.md

 Implementing an FSM is crucial to solve some of the most interesting problems in Computer Science and in this article, we dive deep into modelling a Finite State Machine using Python coroutines.

 # Python Coroutines
-In a Finite State Machine, with every input, the control transits from one state to another and modelling them with Python Coroutines is simple and intuitive.
-So before diving into the implementation we take a detour and look at what Generators and Coroutines are and how they fit into this scheme of things.
+Before diving into the implementation we take a detour and look at what Generators and Coroutines are, how they keeps implementation intuitive and fits into the scheme of things.

 ## Generators
 Generators, in python, are **resumable functions** which keeps on yielding values as long as someone keeps asking for the new values, by calling `next` function on it.
 If there are no more values to yield, generators raise a `StopIteration` exception.